tencentyun/intlcloud-documents/product/云智 AI 应用服务/云智小钛/快速入门_intl.md

 4. Add human representatives

 >**Note:**
- After the first registration, you can enjoy a 14-day trial period (with one complimentary human representative role).
-After the trial period is over, you need to purchase the product for continued use.
+First-time users have a 14-day trial with one complimentary agent role.
+After the trial, you need to purchase if you want to continue the service.
 During the trial, please configure the product flexibly according to your actual business conditions.
-For more detailed setup instructions, see the user guide.
+See user guide for detailed setup instructions.

 ### Customer Service Mode
  Default customer service mode (robot with high priority):